SwiftGGTeam/the-swift-programming-language-in-chinese/Introduction.rst

 Introduction
 ============

-.. docnote:: Introduction authoring and attribution
+.. docnote:: Introduction

-	This section will be an introduction from the language’s authors, positioning why the language has been created (and how it relates to other languages), together with a statement of its overall design goals and principles.
+	This section will be an introduction positioning why the language has been created (and how it relates to other languages), together with a statement of its overall design goals and principles.

 .. refnote:: Language Reference: Basic Goals